This article will help you:

 How does Checkr protect against duplicate candidates?

 By default, Checkr blocks the creation of duplicate candidates within a 30-day window, based on SSNs and Driver License numbers.
-This measure prevents applicants from submitting multiple reports via invitation links and prevents duplicate charges to your account.
+This measure prevents applicants from submitting multiple reports in some circumstances to prevent unwanted duplicate charges to your account.
+But there are limitations, see below for more details.

-Two candidates with the same SSN or DL number cannot be created within the same 30-day period on the same Checkr account.
+Two candidates with the same SSN cannot be created within the same 30-day period on the same Checkr account.
 The error message when you try to create a duplicate candidate is SSN Already Taken.

-- If the candidate is initially created without a SSN or DL number, for example via an invitation link, then Checkr will not block these duplicate candidates.
+- If the candidate is initially created without a SSN, for example via an invitation link, then Checkr will not block these duplicate candidates.

 - Duplication blocking can be disabled completely, but we cannot adjust the 30-day window.